StructSeeker/NoteWorks/Topics/Math/Algebra/LinearAlgebra.typ

 The four isomrophism theorem of universal algebra naturally holds for module as well.
 What's special is about module is that a congruence uniquely cooresponds to a subalgebra, resulting in

 == Dimension and Basis
-Matroid methods leads to proving the number of basis is an invariant.
+Matroid methods leads to proving the number of basis (basis) is an invariant.

 == Localization
 We wants to complete the commutative ring by introducing $x u = v$, and wants it to be compatible with congruence by: